kongware/ftor/README.md

 ftor ships with an augmented runtime type system that guides your developing and leads to more robust programms and higher productivity.
 Let's make a short detour to static type systems to better comprehend the need of such a runtime type system in connection with untyped languages.

+Please note that from a type theoretical point of view a runtime type system isn't a real type system but rather a meta-programming tool for the purpose of debugging.

 ## 1.1.
 Static type system

 What role does a static type system play?